-Until the final distribution day, the trustees may distribute as much of the capital of the trust fund as the trustees think fit for the maintenance, education, advancement or benefit of the discretionary beneficiaries.
+Until the Final Distribution Day, the Trustees may distribute as much of the capital of the trust fund as the trustees think fit for the welfare of the Discretionary Beneficiaries.

-Prior to the final distribution day, the trustees may make distributions from capital for one or more of the discretionary beneficiaries, and need not ensure that each receives the same amount or benefit.
+Prior to the Final Distribution Day, the Trustees may make distributions from capital for one or more of the Discretionary Beneficiaries, and need not ensure that each receives the same amount or benefit.

-These distributions may be made on any terms and conditions the trustees think fit.
+These distributions may be made on any terms and conditions the Trustees think fit.

-The legal term for the above power of appointment is dispositive because it is the power by which the trustees can dispose of some or all of the trust's income and/or capital at any time to any one or more of the discretionary beneficiaries.
-However, care must be exercised by the trustees because if this "sprinkler" clause is used to pay all trust income and all trust assets to certain chosen beneficiaries, then the trust automatically ceases to exist because it no longer holds any assets.
+The legal term for the above powers of appointment is dispositive because they are the powers by which the trustees can dispose of some or all of the trust's income and/or capital at any time to any one or more of the discretionary beneficiaries.
+However, care must be exercised by the trustees because if these "sprinkler" clauses are used to pay all trust income and all trust assets to certain chosen beneficiaries, then the trust automatically ceases to exist because it no longer holds any assets.

-As we will see below under the heading "Power to Bring the Distribution Date Forward", this can cause major concerns for trustees.
+As we will see below under the heading "Power to Bring the Distribution Date Forward", this can cause major concerns for trustees if the correct process is not followed.